 - nicotine addiction

-Second-hand smoke can cause health difficulties for non-smokers, including:
+Second-hand smoke can cause health difficulties for those who don’t smoke but are near to those who do, including:

 - coughing and chest discomfort